 The growth of the healthcare industry means that there is a far wider scope for medical assistants to find job opportunities.

-In comparison to the job growth of registered nurses, career opportunities for certified medical assistants are growing significantly faster.
+In comparison to the job growth of registered nurses, career opportunities for medical assistants are growing significantly faster.

 This makes becoming a medical assistant an appealing option.
 Job security is a major factor in a career change or advancement.